aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 #### Send Stream Actions

 Streamers can send any of the four stream actions supported on [the viewer side](#receive-stream-actions).
 Only one stream action can be active at any given moment.
-A stream action will remain active until the action expires or until it is stopped.
+A stream action will remain active until the action expires, until it is stopped or until it is replaced by a different action.

 ![Send stream action](screenshots/features/send-stream-action.png)